unitaryfund/unitaryhack2021/participating-projects.md

 XACC is a service-oriented, system-level software infrastructure in C++ promoting an extensible API for the typical quantum-classical programming, compilation, and execution workflow.
-You can watch the Quantum Software Talk on QCOR and XXAC on [YouTube](https://www.youtube.com/watch?v=GzslhEnHUHI&list=PL-VMs2BCTI_nnSQmBaccJ1CdQfw5cpHSp&index=2).
+You can watch the Quantum Software Talk on QCOR and XAAC on [YouTube](https://www.youtube.com/watch?v=GzslhEnHUHI&list=PL-VMs2BCTI_nnSQmBaccJ1CdQfw5cpHSp&index=2).

 ### Bounties